Vladyslav-Yaroshenko/EmployeeListApp/README.md

 ## Credits

-The Employee List application is developed and maintained by [Your Name].
+The Employee List application is developed and maintained by Vladyslav Yaroshenko.
 If you have any questions or suggestions, please feel free to reach out.

 ## License